Over 100 years of Grain Statistics Weekly

 By July 1998, we made the leap into the online world and began offering the option for subscribers to access the Grain Statistics Weekly publication online or by mail.
 The online option, which subscribers could access by setting up a username and password, was a cheaper option for subscribers as it cut down on printing and mailing costs.
 Both options were available until the print publication was discontinued in 2001.

 The new web version gave those in the grain sector the option to access the report in the way that best suited their needs.

-Until 2006, those who wanted access to the Grain Statistics Weekly report had to sign up for a subscription to receive the report every week.
+Until 2006, those who wanted access to the Grain Statistics Weekly report had to sign up for a subscription to receive it every week.
 On August 1, 2006, we began publishing the report on our website for free to be accessed by anyone.
-With the report now being offered free of charge, it made the Grain Statistics Weekly information accessible to everyone without barriers.
+With it now being offered free of charge, it made the Grain Statistics Weekly information accessible to everyone without barriers.
 We began to see even more people using the report, including international buyers.

 The Grain Statistics Weekly report underwent an overhaul in 2012, which involved many experienced staff members retiring and new employees being hired and trained.
 Data from grain accounting systems was also replaced by elevator reporting because of amendments to the Canada Grain Act.
 This was also the last year that the Grain Statistics Weekly report was available as a PDF on our website.

 Another significant change was the Canadian Wheat Board Act being repealed, which caused some regular publications to go dark, including the vessel line-up report published by the Canadian Ports Clearance Association.
 With some of these reports no longer available, more people in the Canadian grain sector turned to us for data on the movement of grain.

 In 2013, we unveiled a new Grain Statistics Weekly report format, which is still used to this day.
 The report became available in spreadsheet (Microsoft Excel) and dataset (CSV) formats.